 Academic Achievement recognition will be calculated and awarded to students at the completion of each term (fall, spring, and summer).
-Students who have earned carrying a load of 6 or more GPA credits hours during a term (fall, spring, and summer) and earned earning a term GPA of 3.50 to 3.69 will be recognized for their academic achievement.
+Students who have earned 6 or more GPA credit hours during a term (fall, spring, and summer) and earned a term GPA of 3.50 to 3.69 will be recognized for their academic achievement.
 A letter from the Dean, of Academic Advising and Registrar is sent to each student receiving this recognition.